ErpNetDocs/tech/modules/logistics/wms/how-it-works/document-flow.md

 The Warehouse Requisition is the document that informs the WMS Module what is requested by the other modules/processes.
 Usually the Warehouse Requisition is almost an exact copy of the Store Order.

 The document fulfillment between the SO and WR is calculated using the [Fulfillment table method](/advanced/document-flow/fulfillment.md#fulfillment-table).
-The generation procedure creates Planned Document Fulfillments, which records how much of the quantity of the WO lines has been fulfilled by WR lines.
+The generation procedure creates **Planned Document Fulfillments (DF)**, that records how much of the quantity of the WO lines has been fulfilled by WR lines.

 **(2) The WR** generates a **Warehouse Orders (WO)** using the [LOG0501](https://docs.erp.net/model/generations/LOG0501.html) or [LOG0502](https://docs.erp.net/model/generations/LOG0502.html) generation procedure, depending on wherther composite products are used or not.

 The Warehouse Order is the document that contains the actual plan that needs to be executed by the WMS module.
 The generation of its lines is the place where all plan optimizations, algorithms, and AI should happen.

-The document fulfillment between the WR and WO is also calculated using the [Fulfillment table method](/advanced/document-flow/fulfillment.md#fulfillment-table).
-The generation procedure creates Planned Document Fulfillments, which records how much of the quantity of the WR lines has been fulfilled by WO lines.
+The document fulfillment between the **WR and WO** is also calculated using the [Fulfillment table method](/advanced/document-flow/fulfillment.md#fulfillment-table).
+The generation procedure creates **Planned DF**, that records how much of the quantity of the WR lines has been fulfilled by WO lines.

 **(3) The released WO** load in the Orders menu of **[WMS Worker](xref:wms-worker)**, where they are executed by the warehouse workers using the handheld devices.
-Each line execution generates 2 real time records:
+Each line execution generates 2 real-time records:
-- **(3.1** Warehouse Transaction - which updates the availability according to the workes actions (move, dispatch, receive)
+- **(3.1) Warehouse Transaction** - which updates the availability according to the workes actions (move, dispatch, receive)
-- **(3.2)** Completed Document Fulfillment - which records how much of the quantity of the WO lines has been fulfilled by the workers and with what details (product, lot, variant)
+- **(3.2) Completed DF** - which records how much of the quantity of the WO lines has been fulfilled by the workers and with what details (product, lot, variant)

 ### Completion